Tembo-Tech-Ventures/starter-template/CHECKLIST.md

 - [x] Document configuration and usage in README
 - [x] Run lint and build
 - [x] Add GitHub Actions workflow for lint and build checks
+- [x] Extend CI to build Docker images from Compose files
 - [x] Review final setup and document gaps